lijun99/isce2-install/README.md

 Some common problems or questions:

-* if you use conda installed X11 motif libraries, you might see an errror `libXm.so not found` reported by scons.
+* if you use conda installed X11 motif libraries, you might see an error `libXm.so not found` reported by scons.
 You may neglect and proceed; these libraries will be linked properly.
 But if you see error messages about gdal or fftw, please stop and check.

 8. Set up environment variables to load/usr isce2.
 * use environment module, .e.g., `module load/unload isce2.mod` where an example of `isce2.mod` is provided below.